gperezatentel/prova/_posts/2016-03-20-whats-jekyll-and-why-im-using-it.md

 ---
 layout: post
-title: What's Jekyll and why I'm using it
+title: What Jekyll is and why I'm using it
 ---

 [Jekyl](https://jekyllrb.com) is a static site generator, an open-source tool that allows you to build your